User Operations under COVID-19 conditions

 When a new call for proposals is made, experiments will be assessed for their feasibility at the expected operating Level.

-Currently we assume the schedule will be determined by running the sessions over a normal 6-day week with some users being able to visit Diamond to conduct their experiments.
+We are panning to run the schedule of sessions over a normal 6-day week in 2021 with some users being able to visit Diamond to conduct their experiments.

 Please respect these points when writing your proposal:

 - Consider whether your experiment is feasible if no users can come to Diamond (Level 3).

 - We may be at Level 2, with only two users per experiment permitted on site at any one time, but shift working will be considered, with a total of 4 users working in teams of 2 people.